 Below are a list of some of the most common HTTP codes.
-These status codes are generally visible in ether the access log, or the error log.
+These status codes are generally visible in either the access log, or the error log.
 Check your web server’s documentation for details about where to find those logs.

 HTTP Codes – 200 Ok – Standard response for successful HTTP requests.
 The information returned with the response is dependent on the method used in the request, for example: